Business Partner

 Sales Transaction: Checkbox used to distinguish document direction.

-- Checked: Corresponds to sales documents (e.g., sales orders, sales invoices, good shipments).
+- Checked: Corresponds to sales documents (e.g., sales orders, sales invoices, goods shipments).

 - Unchecked: Corresponds to purchasing documents (e.g., purchase orders, purchase invoices, goods receipts).